Patriot (American Revolution): Terminology

-Prior to the Revolution, colonists who supported British authority called themselves Tories or royalists, identifying with the political philosophy of traditionalist conservatism dominant in Great Britain.
-During the Revolution, these persons became known primarily as Loyalists.
-Afterward, some 15% of Loyalists emigrated north to the remaining British territories in Canada.
-There they called themselves the United Empire Loyalists.
+Prior to the American Revolution, colonists who supported British authority called themselves Tories or royalists, identifying with the political philosophy of traditionalist conservatism as it existed in Great Britain.
+During the American Revolution, these persons became known primarily as Loyalists.
+Afterward, some 15% of Loyalists emigrated north to the remaining British territories in the Canadas.
+There, they called themselves the United Empire Loyalists.
 85% of the Loyalists decided to stay in the new United States and were granted American citizenship.